Mauricepwong/superhero_database_T1A3/docs/README.md

 Edit - Users will first search for a superhero then be provided with the results that they can edit.
 Users will then provide input that will override that superhero instance

 Delete - Users will first search for a superhero then with the results can select which hero they want to delete.
+The program will then remove the instance from storage.

 ### Search for a superhero
 This feature allows users to search for a particular superhero based on a keyword.
 The application will then display the results to the user in a nice table format.